Today is exactly the day to the year that we first viewed our new home!

 I’ve almost finished building a DIY herringbone desk and we’ve finally taken the plunge and have ordered an armchair, too.

 I’m really excited about transforming this room as I’d like it to be a super luxurious space for our guests.
 I also know exactly what I’d like the room to look like, even if achieving it on a budget is turning out to be pretty much impossible!
 One of the next jobs on the list for this room is adding panelling on the walls.

 Our master bedroom is the room that has gone through the biggest changes.

 Yesterday we finally hung our newly extended curtains I’m trying to build a new headboard for the bed which is turning out to be a bit more difficult than I’d like.
 I’m hoping to get it done in the next couple of weeks and, of course, I’ll be sharing everything here on the blog when it’s finally finished, too.

 Another room that we’ve kind of been ignoring (and not just because I’m a bad cook) is the kitchen.

 We carried out a few minor improvements when we first moved in but have been ignoring all other problems in the room.
 As already mentioned, we will be replacing the whole kitchen but that’s still a long way off so we will be giving the kitchen a full makeover soon.
-We’re planning on painting the cupboards, updating the tiling on the walls, adding more lighting and restoring the old refrigerator.

 One part of the kitchen that we have updated is the pantry.